wasabeto/gif-chat/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

 ## Development server
+First run `npm install` to wrap all dependencies.

-Run `ng serve` for a dev server.
+Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build